 - Therapeutic– Therapy helps a patient to recognize the underlying issues associated with the eating disorder.
 Trauma, emotional distress, self-hate, and low self-esteem are all catalysts for this disease, and the patient will have a much better chance at long-term recovery if these issues are dealt with.
 Meal process groups help to explore the emotions that one experiences with eating, and how to work through them.
 Cognitive behavioral therapy is also a beneficial modality.
 It deals with the negative self-talk, and preconceived ideas that one has about themselves, that may be unfounded or untrue.
-Dialectical behavioral therapy helps to improve distress tolerance and improved coping mechanisms.
-It also teaches the individual how to manage their suffering, without falling into previous behaviors.
+Trauma therapy is often used as well since past traumatic experiences can be an underlying factor to this eating disorder.

 Patients will have a better chance at long-term success if they maintain some components of their treatment as they move back into regular life.
 Ongoing individual therapy, family therapy, and support groups are all effective ways of keeping someone on a continued path of recovery.
 Continuing mastery of CBT and DBT practices are also beneficial and can be referred by our professional team here at our anorexia treatment in Nashville Tennessee.

-So if you are struggling with this form of eating disorder, do not wait, call our anorexia treatment in Nashville Tennessee today and learn how we can help you take the proper steps needed to effectively and professional treat Anorexia.
+So if you are struggling with this form of eating disorder, do not wait, call our anorexia treatment in Nashville today and learn how we can help you take the proper steps needed to effectively and professional treat anorexia.